Richagupta24/vendor-portal/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: vendor's portal
-about: Suggest an idea for this project
+about: this a vendor self service portal which is convenient to vendors
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---